 Visibility out of the front isn’t outstanding because of the chunky A-pillars but it doesn’t cause any massive problems.

 Overall the Q30 is almost 4.5m long (4,425mm) and 1.8m wide.
 This makes it longer that a Nissan Qashqai but less tall and narrower.
 It’s also larger than a Mercedes A-Class, Volkswagen Golf or Audi A3, (although the A3 is wider) which makes the rear seat space all the more disappointing.
 It has 210mm ground clearance.

 Because the front seats in the Q30 are raised off the ground slightly, you get enough extra room to tuck your feet under.
 However with the driver’s seat placed for someone six-foot tall, this would make legroom pretty tight for anyone sat behind.

 The Q30 also gets electric adjustable seats with three memory settings and buttons mimicking the sections of the seat.
 This is useful if you share the car with someone who favours a very different driving position to your own.

 The rear doors open to almost 90-degress for access, but the roofline is a bit low and the narrowing at the bottom of the door does make stepping in awkward.
 Once you’re in, there are Isofix points on the two outer seats.

 The boot is 368-litres with the rear seats in place.
 There are tie down points to secure your luggage and you should be able to fit a large suitcase, but the shape of the boot means you’ll struggle to fit more.

 When we tested the car we managed to easily fit two medium-sized suitcases and some smaller bags without a problem.
 If you needed to carry more you can fold the rear seats with a 60:40 split, however they don’t go completely flat.
-The hatch opening is tall and wide though, this means there’s no need to bend down to lift things out although there is a pronounced boot lip.
+The hatch opening is wide though, this means there’s no need to bend down to lift things out although there is a pronounced boot lip.

 Image 8 of 12